TylerTemp/SaintsField/README.md

 `Horizental` style is buggy, for the following reasons:

 1. On IMGUI, `HorizontalScope` does **NOT** shrink when there are many items, and will go off-view without a scrollbar.
 Both `Odin` and `Markup-Attributes` have the same issue.
 However, `Markup-Attribute` uses `labelWidth` to make the situation a bit better, which `SaintsEditor` does not provide (at this point at least).
-2. On UI Toolkit we have the well-behaved layout system, but because of its buggy "Label Width" (see "Common Pitfalls & Compatibility" - "UI Toolkit" section for more information), all the field except the first one will get the super-shrank label width which makes it unreadable.
+2. On UI Toolkit we have the well-behaved layout system, but because Unity will try to align the first label, all the field except the first one will get the super-shrank label width which makes it unreadable.

 ![layout_compare_with_other](https://github.com/TylerTemp/SaintsField/assets/6391063/1376b585-c381-46a9-b22d-5a96808dab7f)